minori-fh/Sip/README.md

 ## Improvements for the Future
 1. Mobile responsiveness
 2. Incorporate user authentication to allow users to favorite bars/ cafes on their account to visit later
-3. Ability to update the comments that users have already left on a doge
+3. Refactor html code to use react
 4. Refactor html code to separate files for easier maintenance

 ## Getting Started